kalisio/kargo/docs/guides/understanding-kargo.md

 **Redis** is required to enable Kano and Weacast to communicate in Cloud environments using [feathers-distributed](https://github.com/kalisio/feathers-distributed) under-the-hood.
 :::

 By default, most of the images of the services are pulled from the [Docker Hub](https://hub.docker.com/).
-Meanwhile **Kargo** provides a mean to build some of them to ensure better maintainability:
+Meanwhile **Kargo** provides a mean to build some of them to ensure better customization and maintainability:

 * MapProxy
 * MapServer
-* maputnik
+* Kano
 * The Weacast loaders